YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 letter _L_ stands for _Logic_.
 This was my second exercise.

-Next come the Jeep Problem.
-Being mathematically complicated, a relational encoding of the problem howver is no more than stating the most immediate and straight forward facts.
+Next comes the [Jeep Problem](JeepProblem).
+Being itself mathematically complicated, a relational encoding of the problem, however, is no more than stating the most immediate and straight forward facts.